COMPACAF visits the Keystone of the Pacific

-U.S. Air Force Gen. Kevin Schneider, right, commander of Pacific Air Forces, U.S. Air Force Brig.
-Gen. Nicholas Evans, center, 18th Wing commander, and 18th Wing leadership tour the 67th Fighter Generation Squadron heritage hall during an immersion tour at Kadena Air Base, Japan, May 22, 2025.
-Schneider immersed himself in Kadena’s vital mission sets, experiencing firsthand the installation’s importance as the Keystone of the Pacific.
-(U.S. Air Force photo by Airman 1st Class Karina Lopez)
+KADENA AIR BASE, Japan. – U.S. Air Force Gen. Kevin Schneider, commander of Pacific Air Forces, immersed himself in Kadena Air Base’s vital mission sets May 21-23, 2025, experiencing firsthand the installation’s importance as the Keystone of the Pacific.

+Schneider observed the 18th Wing’s daily workload by visiting units across the base, observing infrastructure, maintenance, logistics, and operational sites, meeting the Airmen who make it happen.

+“The Airmen here are at the forefront of our nation’s defense, shaping a stronger, more agile force, one that’s built to grow talent and stay ahead in the Pacific’s evolving landscape,” Schneider said.

 |Date Taken: